Skip to main content

 Uwharrie Day Use Areas

-– Badin Lake Recreation Area, at Badin, comprises the five sites below and five family campgrounds.
+– Badin Lake Recreation Area, at Badin, comprises the five sites below and four family campgrounds on the 5,350-acre lake, an impoundment of the Yadkin River.

 – Badin Lake OHV Trail Complex.
-17 miles of trails in four systems in the Badin Lake area of the forest are open April 1 to December 15 for all off-highway vehicles, except for a small portion of the Dickey Bell Trail located west of SR 6584, which is suitable only for use by ATVs or motorcycles.
-Permits are $5 a day or $30 for a season pass, and are available from the Uwharrie Ranger District Office and selected local stores.
+17 miles of trails in four systems in the Badin Lake area of the forest are open April 1 to December 15 for off-highway vehicles.
 The Art Lilley Campground offers primitive camping among the trails.
-There’s no camping fee, but a trail permit is required.
+Trail fees charged (and are required for camping).

 – Cove Boat Ramp.
 Ramp with adjacent swim and fishing areas on Badin Lake, plus access to Badin Lake Trail and vault toilets.
 (910) 576-6391.

-– Flintlock Valley Shooting Range, 1359 Moccasin Creek Road.
+– Flintlock Valley Shooting Range, 1359 Moccasin Creek Road, Troy.
 Two shelters with covered shooting benches, restroom and parking.
 The rifle range is 100 yards and the pistol range is 25 yards.
-Open Tuesday through Saturday, 9 a.m. to 5 p.m. before Memorial Day and 10 a.m. to 6 p.m. until Labor Day. $7 per day, $50 for annual pass.
-Passes are not sold on site and must be bought in advance.
-(910) 576-6391.
+Fees charged; passes sold at Forest Service office and Troy Welcome Center, not on site.

 – Birkhead Mountains Wilderness Area.
 The 5,160 acres at the northern end of the Uwharrie Mountains have designated hiking trails (horses and vehicles are not allowed), and are available for primitive camping and hunting.